-On the surface, two general consequences-one voiced and the other sotto voce (whispered "under voice")-promise to flow from banning party defections in parliament.
+On the surface, two general consequences-one voiced and the other sotto voce-promise to flow from banning party defections in parliament.
 The voiced expectation is to preserve the party divisions formed after an election throughout the life of parliament.
 By keeping legislators in their original parties, laws against crossing the aisle presumably would